-5. Certify that FATCA code(s) entered on this form (if any) indicating that you are exempt from the FATCA reporting is correct.
-See What Is FATCA Reporting, later, for further information.
+4. Certify that FATCA code(s) entered on this form (if any) indicating that you are exempt from the FATCA reporting, is correct.
+See What is FATCA reporting? on page 2 for further information.

-Note: If you are a U.S. person and a requester gives you a form other than Form W-9 to request your TIN, you must use the requester's form if it is substantially similar to this Form W-9.
+Note.
+If you are a U.S. person and a requester gives you a form other than Form W-9 to request your TIN, you must use the requester's form if it is substantially similar to this Form W-9.